 If you don’t know what grip style you use or even what a mouse grip is then I really recommend you check out my mouse grip article before reading this.
 It is really important to know how you grip your mouse before buying.

-Zowie Benq currently has three main series which include the EC series, FK series and ZA series.
+Zowie Benq currently has four main series which include the EC series, S Series, FK series and ZA series.
 Each of these are geared towards a specific set of criteria whether you have a palm grip, claw grip or fingertip and based on the size of your hand.

 The Zowie Mouse Series Guide

 Let us get right into each series and break them down so you can find out which one sounds the best for you.
 It is important to know that within each series are different variants of the same mouse.
 Each variant of a series is exactly the same except for the size and the weight.